TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 services can be very different from one another, so it wouldn't make much sense to try and provide an example in this manual.

-One important thing to know is that the TYPO3 CMS authentication process *needs* to have users inside database records ("fe_users" or "be_users").
-This means that if you interface with a third-party server, you will need to create records on the TYPO3 CMS side.
-It is up to you to choose whether this process happens on the fly (during authentication) or if you want to create an import process (as a Scheduler task, for example) that will synchronize users between TYPO3 CMS and the remote system.
+One important thing to know is that the`TYPO3 CMS`:pn: authentication process *needs* to have users inside database records ("fe_users" or "be_users").
+This means that if you interface with a third-party server, you will need to create records on the`TYPO3 CMS`:pn: side.
+It is up to you to choose whether this process happens on the fly (during authentication) or if you want to create an import process (as a Scheduler task, for example) that will synchronize users between `TYPO3 CMS`:pn: and the remote system.

 .. note::

-   You probably do not want to store the actual password of imported users in the TYPO3 CMS database.
+   You probably do not want to store the actual password of imported users in the`TYPO3 CMS`:pn: database.
 It is recommended to store an arbitrary string in such case, making sure that such string is random enough for security reasons.
-TYPO3 CMS provides method :php:`\TYPO3\CMS\Core\Crypto\Random::generateRandomHexString()` which can be used for such a purpose.
+The`TYPO3 CMS`:pn: provides the method :php:`\TYPO3\CMS\Core\Crypto\Random::generateRandomHexString()` which can be used for such a purpose.